lshaoqin/chronicler/README.md

 2.  **Content Processing:** The raw code content is broken down into manageable chunks.
 3.  **Embedding Generation:** Each chunk is converted into a numerical vector (embedding) using a sentence transformer model.
 4.  **Vector Database Ingestion:** The embeddings, along with their associated text chunks, are stored in the configured vector database via `doc_storage.py` and `vector_db_config.py`.
-5.  **Documentation Synthesis (RAG):** For each section or file to be documented:
+5.  **Documentation Synthesis (RAG):** For each section or file identified for documentation, the following RAG process occurs:
     *   The `rag_system.py` queries the vector database to retrieve the most semantically relevant code chunks.
     *   These retrieved chunks, along with a prompt, are sent to the `llm_service.py` to be processed by an LLM.
     *   The LLM generates the documentation text based on the provided context.
-6.  **Documentation Assembly:** The `documentation.py` module collects the generated text for various sections and assembles them into structured markdown files, including a table of contents.
+6.  **Documentation Orchestration & Assembly:** The `documentation.py` module now orchestrates the overall documentation generation.
+It drives the process of identifying sections/files for documentation and initiating their RAG synthesis (as described in step 5).
+Once content is generated for all sections, it collects and assembles them into structured markdown files, including a table of contents, ensuring proper formatting and hierarchy.
 7.  **Output:** The complete documentation is saved to the specified output directory.

 ### `update` Workflow (Incremental Documentation Update)